bblanchon/ArduinoJsonTroubleshooter/src/pages/v7/compiletime/index.md

     label: '`const void*` is not a pointer-to-object type'
     summary: Error says "`const void*` is not a pointer-to-object type"
     page: /v6/compiletime/not-pointer-to-object.md
-    regex: "'is not a pointer-to-object type'"
+    regex: is not a pointer-to-object type

   doesnt-name-a-type:
     label: '`doc` does not name a type'